 Here’s a list of 15 must-have chrome extensions for web developers.
 Let’s get started.

-Disbug is an useful Chrome extension for web developers that enables you to create comprehensive bug reports with console logs, technical logs, device specifications, and more.
+Disbug is an useful Chrome extension for web developers that enables you to receive comprehensive bug reports with console logs, technical logs, device specifications, and more.
 You can add visual elements to your reports with a screencast that enables you to narrate the bug.
 You can also edit screenshots by adding text that makes it easier to point out issues on any web page.

 The Web Developer plugin allows you to resize or disable images, scripts, and style files.
 Everyday tasks for a web developer include a variety of different tasks such as these, which makes it a helpful tool.